bio-phys/hierarchical-chain-growth/README.md

 - a MD fragment library.
 You may prepare the library following the examples given in this repository.
 - if you want to perform RHCG: weights for the individual fragments (e.g., from ensemble reweighting against experimental data reporting on _local_ structure properties - such as chemical shifts)

-## Run tests
+### prepare fragments

-## REMD simulation of short fragments to generate MD fragment libraries
+### REMD simulation of short fragments to generate MD fragment libraries
 _[NOTES!!]_
 - example scripts for SLURM-based cluster
 - need to be adapted to cluster setup and again benchmarked
-- REMD submit scripts for individual fragment - ideally write loop cover all fragments
+- REMD submit scripts for individual fragment - ideally write loop to cover all fragments

+### chain growth

+## Run tests

 ## References
 Hierarchical Ensembles of Intrinsically Disordered Proteins at Atomic Resolution in Molecular Dynamics Simulations